DefinityLabs/cherry-pick-tool/README.md

 ```

 ## Execute
+Just execute it in your git project directory:

 ```bash
 cherry-pick-tool
 ```

-You don't like emojis? or maybe if you are using Windows, you can just hide them:
+You don't like emoji? or maybe if you are using Windows, you can just hide them:

 ```bash
 cherry-pick-tool --no-emoji